More about IT >

 What is AI?

 The first, and still the most respected, scientific yardstick for machine intelligence was laid down by the mathematician and codebreaker Alan Turing.
 He envisaged having a conversation with a partner whom he could not see.
-If he was unable to tell whether they were human or mechanical, then they had true intelligence.
+If he was unable to tell whether they were human or artificial, then they had true intelligence.
 This has become known as the Turing test.

 Another offhand dismissal is based on the possibility of a "philosophical zombie", an intelligence equal to the human but lacking any consciousness or sentience, or anything analogous to the human soul or spirit.
 But is such a zombie itself a plausible hypothesis?